Yoga, Mindful Meditation and Tai Chi

 - Do not bring children to class.

-Medical professionals and nursing students wishing to see first hand the benefits of yoga and tai chi are invited to participate as a one-time guest.
+Medical professionals and nursing students wishing to see first hand the benefits of yoga, mindful meditation and tai chi are invited to participate as a one-time guest.
 Please contact the office at 317.225.4400 or email Debbie Campbell for approval and a guest registration/waiver form.

 We hope to grow this program and offer in other areas of the state in the future.
 If you teach yoga or tai chi and would be interested in partnering with us to bring classes to other locations, please contact Debbie Campbell.